 As it happens, there were two major cultural traditions which reached Europe from the east in this time frame.
-The first was the Aurignacian, which arrived shortly after 40,000 years ago.
+The first was the Aurignacian, which arrived around 45,000 years ago.
 The Aurignacians were the earliest modern humans in Europe, which had previously been inhabited only by Neanderthals.
 The second was the Gravettian, which displaced the Aurignacian starting about 29,000 years ago.

 The DNA evidence -- at least in the female line -- also seems to reflect both an earlier migration, which accounts for about 10% of contemporary European mtDNA, and a later one which accounts for another 65%.
 It is widely accepted that these two components can be plausibly associated with the Aurignacian and the Gravettian cultures.